vipinagrawal25/MeMC/README.md

 cd MeMC
 make
 ```
-If successful, one should find an extra "bin" directory in the folder.
+If successful, one should find an extra `bin` directory in the folder.
 The bin
-directory will contain the binaries "exe_start" and "exe_memc".
+directory will contain the binaries `exe_start` and `exe_memc`.

 ---
 **NOTE**